MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-faq.md

 <details>
 <summary><b>How many people can attend a Live Share session?</b></summary>

 Currently, Live Share supports a maximum of 100 attendees per session.
-If this is something you're interested in, [start a discussion](https://github.com/microsoft/live-share-sdk/discussions)!
+If this is something you're interested in, you can [start a discussion here](https://github.com/microsoft/live-share-sdk/discussions).

 <br>